anahitasocial/anahita/README.md

 Before you start please make sure that your server meets the following requirements:

+1. Linux or unix server
-1. Apache 2.0+ (with mod_mysql, mod_xml, mod_zlib) or nginx
+2. Apache 2.0+ (with mod_mysql, mod_xml, mod_zlib) or Nginx
-2. MySql 5.0+
+3. MySql 5.0+
-3. php 5.3.3+ with APC
+4. php 5.3.3+ with APC
-4. If you have Zend Optimizer on your server **disable it**!
-6. Composer package management.
+5. Composer package management.
 You can download it following the instructions on http://getcomposer.org/ or just run the following command:

 `curl -s http://getcomposer.org/installer | php`

 #### Important Note

-If you have the suhosin patch installed on your server you might get an error.
+1. If you have the suhosin patch installed on your server you might get an error.
 [Here is how you can fix it](https://www.assembla.com/spaces/nooku-framework/wiki/Known_Issues).
+2. If you have Zend Optimizer on your server **disable it**!
+3. Anahita is installed and managed via commandline, becuase this is the most reliable approach especially after you accumulate large amounts of data in your database.

 ### System Requirements